solvedem/PERT-Diagram-Creator/README.md

 Arrows will help represent the network and establish dependencies and the critical path.

 After the user clicks the next button, they can draw their arrows.

-This step is quite self explanatory.
+This step might seem self explanatory.

 The user clicks two circles, as desired.
 The first circle the user clicks will depend on the second.